The Gross-Zagier-Zhang formula over function fields: Smooth matching and fundamental lemma

 \section{Smooth matching and fundamental lemma}

 We have defined the local orbital integrals $\CO( x,\Phi)$ and $\CO( x,f_\ep)$ for $\Phi\in C^\infty_c(\CS)$ and $ f_\ep\in C^\infty_c( G_\ep)$ respectively in \ref{local orbital integrals0}.
 We compute explicit examples of $\CO( x,\Phi)$ to prove special cases of the smooth matching.
-Using result in \ref {7.3.1}, we prove the local relative trace formula for these functions.
+Using the results in \ref {7.3.1}, we prove the spherical character identity for these functions.
 Finally we prove the fundamental lemma for the full Hecke algebra.